IBM/osipi-monitor-integration/README.md

  ![](images/MaximoMonitor-POINT-EntityType-Data.png)

-### 9. *Create a dashboard to monitor Oil Well operations in Maximo Asset Monitor*
+### 9. *Create and view dashboard to monitor Oil Well operations in Maximo Asset Monitor*

-* Create a calculated Metric
+* Create an instance dashboard by importing the dashboard template json in `~maximo-asset-monitor/dasbhoards`

-* Create a new Summary Dashboard
+* Create a new Summary Dashboard by importing the dashboard template json in `~maximo-asset-monitor/dasbhoards`

 <!-- keep this -->